Rhodes sailing holidays

 The white Church of St Paul is on the right.

-• Pefki - Πεύκοι – south of the Lindos peninsula – either East or West of Cape Gíanouri; unfrequented by yachts yet useful in all but southerlies.
-The East cove is as underwhelming as the mundane beach on the West side, but offers slighly more protection.
-Lat Long
+• Péfki - Πεύκοι – south of the Lindos peninsula Lat Long – either east or west of Cape Gíanouri; unfrequented by yachts yet useful in all but southerlies.
+The east cove is as underwhelming as the mundane beach on the west side, but offers slighly more protection.

 Like on Santorini « donkey cruelty », tourists are urged to avoid riding the donkeys up to the Lindos' acropolis.